kamallearner123/software-engineering-placement-kit/README.md

-# NMIT Placement Training 2026
+# SE Placement Training 2026

-Welcome to the **NMIT Placement Training Repository**!
+Welcome to the **SE Placement Training Repository**!
 This repository contains comprehensive training materials, sample programs, and resources for the 40-hour placement training program based on the CareerBrook curriculum.

 ## 📚 Curriculum Overview